WodaMineralna/S15-Sending-Http-Requests-e.g.-Connecting-to-a-Database/README.md

 Practice code for Section 15 - Sending Http Requests (e.g. Connecting to a Database), part of the course "React - The Complete Guide (incl.
 Redux)" by Maximilian Schwarzmüller.

-This project covers
+This project covers:
 - Fetch data from REST APIs
-- Loading and error states with fetch or Axios
+- Loading and error states with fetch()

 # Project type
 Implemented as part of a guided course project, with additional features and customizations added independently.